 Hear and feel the music from America's past right up to recent additions including Motown, Jimi Hendrix, the Mamas and the Papas, and other artists from the rock era.
 There are songs by and about American Indians, miners, immigrants, slaves, children, pioneers, and cowboys; songs of Civil Rights, political campaigns, the Revolutionary War, and the Civil War; and every great American genre is here—from folk and blues to country, gospel, and rock.

 The American State Papers contain the legislative and executive documents of Congress during the period 1789 to 1838.
 The collection includes documents that cover the critical historical gap from 1789 to the printing of the first volume of the U.S. Serial Set in 1817.

-The Annual Review of Sociology, in publication since 1975, covers the significant developments in the field of Sociology.
+The Annual Review of Sociology, in publication since 1975, covers the significant developments in the field of sociology.
 Topics covered in the journal include major theoretical and methodological developments as well as current research in the major subfields.
 Review chapters typically cover social processes, institutions and culture, organizations, political and economic sociology, stratification, demography, urban sociology, social policy, historical sociology, and major developments in sociology in other regions of the world.

 Since 1932 Annual Reviews has offered comprehensive, timely collections of critical reviews written by leading scientists.
 Annual Reviews are published each year for 40 focused disciplines within the Biomedical, Life, Physical, and Social Sciences.